 "This change in legislation is discriminatory and will cause preventable harms for children in care.
 All children need care in the home where they live up to at least the age of 18 and we will continue to fight to see that happen.

 Carolyne Willow, Article 39’s Director added:

 “What the government has done in changing the law to only guarantee care to children in care aged 15 and younger fits the official definition of child neglect.
-It has deliberately decided to withhold, on the basis of age, a duty on councils to ensure children in care aged 16 and 17 live in places which can meet their needs as children.
+It has deliberately decided to withhold, on the basis of age, a duty on councils to ensure children in care aged 16 and 17 live in places that can meet their needs as children.

-"It is remarkable that it’s the same government department in charge of education which has done this to teenagers in care who are in the middle of their GCSE and A Level studies.
+"It is remarkable that it’s the same government department in charge of education which has done this to teenagers in care who are in the middle of their GCSE and A-Level studies.
 Talk of levelling up for these children is devoid of meaning if we cannot have a care system that loves and cherishes children throughout their childhood.”